gobo-eiffel/gobo/tool/gecop/validation/validity/vgmc/test_creation_expression_2/Readme.md

 ### Notes

-* ISE Eiffel (as of 18.11.10.2592 and after) reports the violation of `VTGC-3` before having a change to report the violation of this validity rule `VGMC`.
+* ISE Eiffel (as of 18.11.10.2592 and after) reports the violation of `VTGC-3` before having a chance to report the violation of this validity rule `VGMC`.
-* Gobo Eiffel reports the violation of `VGGC-3` before having a change to report the violation of this validity rule `VGMC`.
+* Gobo Eiffel reports the violation of `VGGC-3` before having a chance to report the violation of this validity rule `VGMC`.